This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 },

-The next few lines arrange the desired height and width of the visualization, as well as overriding some defaults to make things clean and presentable. (shapeConfig allows us to hide percentage values, which make less sense in this case... and tooltipConfig does the same, just in the context of the hover-able tooltip).
+The next few lines arrange the desired height and width of the visualization, as well as overriding some defaults to make things clean and presentable.
+For example,shapeConfig allows us to hide percentage values, which make less sense in this case, and tooltipConfig does the same but in the context of the hoverable tooltip.

-Obviously, this example is extremely bare-bones and just meant as a proof of concept.
+This example is extremely bare-bones, meant only as a proof of concept.
 Can you take this example and expand?
+We'd love to see what you create!

 Some possibilities: